Bayesian Predictive Synthesis with Outcome-Dependent Pools: BPS Foundations

 A decision maker $\mD$ is interested in predicting an uncertain quantity $y$.
-The decision maker has some opinion of $y$, quantified through a subjective prior density $\pi(y)$.
-With the aim of becoming better informed, $\mD$ consults $J$ agents $\mA_j$ (models, analysts, other forecasters, etc.), each of which provides a forecast density $h_j(y)$, $j=\seq1J$.
-How should $\mD$ consolidate this information, and ultimately update $\pi(y)$?
+The decision maker has some opinion of $y$, quantified through a subjective prior density $p(y)$.
+In order to predict $y$, $\mD$ will examine the density forecasts $h_j(y)$ from $J$ separate sources $\mM_j$, $j=\seq1J$.
+In general, these sources could be models, analysts, other forecasters, or subject matter experts; here, refer to them as models throughout.
+How should $\mD$ consolidate this information, and ultimately update $p(y)$?

-Bayesian methods allow for a straightforward approach, in theory.
-The decision maker defines a prior for $y$, receives information related to $y$, and updates to a posterior upon learning the information set $\mH=\{ h_1(\cdot),\ldots,h_J(\cdot) \}$.
-Specifying a full prior joint distribution $p(y,\mH)$ is impractical however, and the theoretically straightforward approach cannot be easily implemented. \cite{West1992d} and \cite{West1992c} extend the related work of \cite{GenestSchervish1985} to show that under certain consistency conditions, $\mD$'s posterior density will have the form
+The Bayesian paradigm defines the straightforward solution, in theory. $\mD$ updates the prior to a posterior upon learning the information set $\mH=\{ h_1(\cdot),\ldots,h_J(\cdot) \}$.
+Specifying a full prior joint distribution $p(y,\mH)$ is impractical, however, and the theoretically straightforward approach cannot be easily implemented.
+This led \cite{West1992d} and \cite{West1992c} to extend the work of \cite{GenestSchervish1985} to show that, under certain consistency conditions, $\mD$'s posterior density has the form

-Here, $\x$ is a vector of \textit{latent agent states}, and $\alpha(y|\x)$ is a conditional density function that synthesizes these states.
-Setting $\alpha(y|\x)$ is not straightforward, and is the focus of current research.
-One requirement of $\alpha(y|\x)$ is that it must be consistent with $\mD$'s prior:
+where $h(\x)=\prod_{j=\seq1J}h_j(x_j)$.
+Here, $\x$ is a vector of \textit{latent model states}, and $\alpha(y|\x)$ is a conditional density function that synthesizes these states.
+The framework allows flexibility in choosing the key {\em synthesis function} $\alpha(y|\x)$.
+One requirement is consistency with $\mD$'s prior, i.e.,

-An immediate conclusion then is that if the agent-provided densities match $\mD$'s expectations, i.e.\ if $h(\x)=m(\x)$, then $\mD$'s posterior and prior will be identical.
-Here, $\mD$ need only specify an expectation function $m(\x)$ and the conditional density function $\alpha(y|\x)$, rather than the entire joint distribution $p(y,\mH)$.
-Specifying these two density functions allows $\mD$ to incorporate any prior knowledge or opinions of the agents in terms of calibration, biases, relative expertise, and importantly, dependencies.

-Updating through the substitution $h(\x)$ for $m(\x)$ is done in accordance with {\em (Richard) Jeffrey's rule} rather than a full Bayesian model; in a sense, $m(\x)$ gives $\mD$'s prior for the latent agent states, and $h(\x)$ describes the ``true'' distribution of the states, while the conditional density $\alpha(y|\x)$ remains unchanged after learning $h(\x)$.
-This method of updating is presented in \cite{Jeffreys1990}, and further discussed in \cite{DiaconisZabell1982}.